 Analyzing data in real-time and deriving business intelligence insights from the processed data has become a popular trend in today’s data world.
 Real-time data analytics helps in taking meaningful decisions at the right time.
+Perfomatix, being a leading machine learning development company, continuously focuses on exploring and implementing the best reliable technological trends in delivering value to the services we offer.
 In this blog post, we will explore why Kafka used for developing real-time streaming data analytics.

 What is Kafka?